-The Temple is Neo-classical in style, with eighteen freestanding columns of the Corinthian Order rising two stories high from a central loggia.
+The Temple features eighteen freestanding columns of the Corinthian Order rising two stories high from a central loggia.
 Along the length of the loggia, tall windows with peacock fanlights look out onto Riverside Avenue.
 On either end of the loggia and colonnade are large entrance pavilions, their double doors decorated with carved Masonic emblems.
 Busts of Semmut, an ancient Egyptian architect, guard the doorways.

 President Theodore Roosevelt turned the first shovelfuls of earth at groundbreaking ceremonies in 1903.
 In response to Spokane’s Masonic Orders, the building is trapezoidal in shape, with a north face that raised five stories above the slope of Main Avenue.
 The north facade repeats the colonnade found on the front, but with a canopied entrance.